Gi60s/openapi-enforcer-middleware/docs-src/getting-started.md

 ## Controllers

-Both controllers and mock controllers are mapped to using the `x-controller` and `x-operation` properties that you define in your Open API document in conjunction with where you told the enforcer middleware to find your controller files.
+Both controllers and mock controllers are mapped to using the `x-controller` and `x-operation` properties that you define in your OpenAPI document in conjunction with where you told the enforcer middleware to find your controller files.

 In the examples above:

-1. The [Open API document](#open-api-document) defines `x-controller: people` and `x-operation: getList`.
+1. The [OpenAPI document](#openapi-document) defines `x-controller: people` and `x-operation: getList`.

 2. The [Server](#server) specifies that `controllerDirectory = '/path/to/controllers'`

-So within the controller directory we create our controller file `people.js` (pulled from the Open API document's `x-controller` value).
-The `people.js` file exports a function on the `getList` property (pulled from the Open API documents `x-operation` value).
-This function will be called whenever a request is made to `GET /people` (as defined in the Open API document).
+So within the controller directory we create our controller file `people.js` (pulled from the OpenAPI document's `x-controller` value).
+The `people.js` file exports a function on the `getList` property (pulled from the OpenAPI documents `x-operation` value).
+This function will be called whenever a request is made to `GET /people` (as defined in the OpenAPI document).

 **File: `/path/to/controllers/people.js`**